jvermaas/vmd-tprreader/README.md

 # vmd-tprreader
 Molfileplugin for VMD that lets me read in GROMACS tpr files, with some limitations.
 These limitations include:

-* Only single precision tpr files
+* Only tested on single precision tpr files
-* No alchemical changes
+* No alchemical changes were tested
 * The files can't be made by a very old file generator.
 GROMACS versions prior to 4.0 may be too old to load.
-* Zero guarantees it will work on non-linux systems, although the current version works under windows.

 To use, you are required to recompile VMD (or at least the molfile plugins), having placed the source files under plugins/molfile_plugin/src, and editing the Makefile in plugins/molfile_plugin.
 Specifically, you will need to add "tprplugin" to STATICPLUGINS, "tprplugin.so" to PLUGINS, "${ARCHDIR}/tprplugin-s.o" to ARCHIVEOBJS, and add the targets required for building: